9 solutions for back pain you may not have thought of

 Individuals with poor posture often experience back pain, and practicing better posture may help reduce symptoms over time.
 You can do posture exercises, stretch throughout the day or switch to ergonomic furniture.

 “Pain-Free Posture Handbook” by Lora Pavilack & Nikki Alstedter recommends 40 activities that may contribute to a healthier spine with less back pain.
-The book includes exercises for at home, work and on the go.
+The book includes exercises for at home, at work and on the go.

-The Original Stretch Out Strap includes a 10-loop nylon stretch strap and comprehensive exercise guide to help you stretch out sore, tense muscles.
+The Original Stretch Out Strap XL includes a 10-loop nylon stretch strap and a comprehensive exercise guide to help you stretch out sore, tense muscles.

 Ergonomic office equipment